SATEX: Extraterrestrik mit Kleinsatellilten (Begin: 01.10.2022, Dauer: 1 Jahr)

 In recent years, nanosatellites of the order of 1 to 20 kg have reached a high state of maturity and are becoming a more and more useful tool for several applications, ranging from communications to scientific experiments and observations.

 The basic idea and the main objective of this study is to answer the question if a dedicated nanosatellite could be used for OSETI.
-The study is conducted by the Interdisciplinary Research Center for Extraterrestrial Studies (IFEX) of the University of Würzburg and results are planned to be presented at the International Astronautical Congress and on this website.
+The study is conducted by the Interdisciplinary Research Center for Extraterrestrial Studies (IFEX) of the University of Würzburg and results presented at the International Astronautical Congress.